 The Lean approach brought along numerous changes in the way the R&D team worked.
 The active involvement, cooperation and open dialogue between all departments gave a new sense of purpose to everyone involved.
-The newly introduced 3-week sprint cycles helped maintain momentum across the board and showcase the made progress in the regular stake holder review meetings.
+The newly introduced 3-week sprint cycles helped maintain momentum across the board and showcase the made progress in the regular stakeholder review meetings.
 For people who take pride in their attention to detail and are used to delivering perfection, it was not easy to bring unfinished work to the table on a regular basis.
 But the review meetings provide a great opportunity to make corrective moves on the go.
-Reviews also give all stake holders full visibility on the project achievements and challenges once every three week.
-Setting a limited number of achievable goals for the three week sprint rather than trying to push along tens of different tasks simultaneously is also proving to be a motivating way of working.
+Reviews also give all stakeholders full visibility on the project achievements and challenges once every three weeks.
+Setting a limited number of achievable goals for the three-week sprint rather than trying to push along tens of different tasks simultaneously is also proving to be a motivating way of working.

 The Lean NDX® project – Performance perfected

 The all-new Metso Neles® NDX® valve controller promises to deliver performance perfected.
 It is a bold statement, but one we can proudly stand behind.
 It is a product that has been designed based on exactly what our customers have asked for combined with over 50 years of in-house experience.
 We took the customer input and re-imagined the valve controller to make it easier, safer and more reliable than ever before.
 In the process, the R&D team here at Metso has also perfected its design process and made the Lean approach the new standard in R&D.